StewieCho/test/q.md

 	- at this layer, data packets are encoded and decoded into bits
 	- devided into tho sub layers: MAC layer and LLC(Logical Link Control) layer
 	- MAC layer controls how a computer on the network gains access to the data and permission to transmit it.
 LLC layer controls frame synchronization, flow control and error checking
+	- MAC address has 48 bits (FF-FF-FF-FF-FF-FF)
+	- it can be segmented by VLAN (usually static VLAN)
+	- map each port to which VLAN number (1,2,3,4~~)
+	- to communicate with nodes in different VLAN, it needs L3 switch or router
-	- **PPP, ATM, IEEE 802.5/802.2**
+	- **PPP, ATM, IEEE 802.5/802.2, IEEE802.3(이더넷)**
 3. network
-	- transmitting data between devices on different networks
+	- transmitting data between devices on ==different networks==
 	- this layer provides switching and routing for transmitting data from node to node
 	- routing, forwarding, addressing, internetworking, packet sequencing  are functions of this layer
 	- **IP**